MacIver-Lab/Ergodic-Information-Harvesting/CloudComputingSetup.md

-# Use Cloud to Accelerate EIH Simulation
+# Use Cloud Computing to Accelerate EIH Simulations
-Cloud computing virtual servers can be used to accelerate EIH simulation by providing more available threads through any popular Infrastructure as a Service (IaaS) provider, *e.g.* [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2/) or [Google Cloud Compute Engine](https://cloud.google.com/compute/) (AWS now allows up to 128 CPU threads and Google Cloud Compute Engine allows up to 96 CPU threads per instance).
+Cloud computing virtual servers can be used to accelerate the EIH simulations by providing more available threads through any popular Infrastructure as a Service (IaaS) provider, *e.g.* [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2/) or [Google Cloud Compute Engine](https://cloud.google.com/compute/) (AWS now allows up to 128 CPU threads and Google Cloud Compute Engine allows up to 96 CPU threads per instance).

 ### Setting up runtime environment
 The code below assumes the cloud instance runs on Linux (Ubuntu 14.04 or higher).
 Please follow Google or AWS's tutorial on how to start a virtual server instance and connect to it.
-Once you have connected to the instance, follow the steps below to setup EIH environment for simulation.
+Once you have connected to the instance, follow the steps below to set up the EIH environment for simulation.

-- Install Anaconda3, make sure you answer `yes` when asked whether to Anaconda to the path or not.
+- Install Anaconda3, make sure you answer `yes` when asked whether to add Anaconda to the path or not.
   ```bash
   wget "https://repo.continuum.io/archive/Anaconda3-5.1.0-Linux-x86_64.sh"
   bash ./Anaconda3-5.1.0-Linux-x86_64.sh
   ```
-- Refresh shell to take effect and update conda
+- Refresh shell and update conda
   ```bash
   source ~/.bashrc
   conda update -n base conda